praeducer/big-data-analytics-for-competitive-advantage/README.md

 ## Business Need
 Understand trends in the film industry in order to use predictive analysis to determine what type of movie will yield the highest return on investment.

+## Conclusion
+Assuming a $100MM budget, our predicted successful film is a science fiction movie starring Samuel L. Jackson directed by Steven Spielberg released in the summer.

 ## Tools used
 + Data Sources - Wikipedia, Box Office Mojo, Rotten Tomatoes
 + Processing Platform - A Linux (CentOS) instance hosted on Amazon EC2